capitalkind/GameGame/readme.md

 The main function is called imageClick, the idea behind it is that when a div is clicked the overlay's z-index is set to 9999, while its child img has it's opacity animated to 1 to allow it to be seen

-Within this there is a function to increase a count number by the two <div>s upon which a user clicks These clicks assign the class of "clickedImage"
+Within this there is a function to increase a count number by the two divs upon which a user clicks These clicks assign the class of "clickedImage"
 If the Ids of these two clicked divs match, the user scores a goal!